Francesco Procopio

 Le Procope, the first Parisian café

-Voltaire famously regarded Le Procope as his “office,” where he engaged in spirited discussions and penned some of his most influential works.
-Diderot, too, found inspiration within its walls, spending countless hours drafting entries for his monumental “Encyclopédie.”
-D’Alembert and Jean de La Fontaine were among the esteemed regulars who contributed to the cafe’s vibrant intellectual atmosphere.
+For over two centuries, writers, philosophers, intellectuals, and politicians, both famous and lesser-known, gathered there.
+Voltaire considered Le Procope his “office,” where he engaged in lively discussions and wrote some of his most significant works.
+Diderot, too, drew inspiration from it, spending countless hours writing articles for his monumental “Encyclopedia.”
+D’Alembert and Jean de La Fontaine were also among its renowned regulars.
+When Alexandre died in 1753, Le Procope was a beacon intellectual enlightenment in Paris.

 Le Procope, the lair of the Parisan intelligentsia